ArtArtArtArt/KMSVault/WIPNotes/ANDOR SERIES.md

-Every new character has a link to what we already know Nobody is presented out of the blue for us to hope that at some point the connection will be visible - it is visible outright So it makes it easier to follow new characyers
+Every new character has a link to what we already know Nobody is presented out of the blue for us to hope that at some point the connection will be visible - it is visible outright So it makes it easier to follow new characters

-Empire is shown to poses a lot of artiffacts of captured colonies
+Empire is shown to poses a lot of artefacts of captured colonies

 Also Tales of Jedi show that even republic can behave as a colonial power - and that basically transition to empire did not change fundamentally some things (super power of senators for on places for example)
 Also double talk in the store of skar5sgaard and when Ahsoka and senator meet at padme's funeral